After Burner: Ports

-The game was ported to the Amiga, MS-DOS, Amstrad CPC, Atari ST, X68000, FM Towns, Commodore 64, Master System, PC Engine, Sega Saturn, MS-DOS, MSX, ZX Spectrum.
+The game was ported to the Amiga, MS-DOS, Amstrad CPC, Atari ST, X68000, FM Towns, Commodore 64, Master System, PC Engine, Sega Saturn, MSX, ZX Spectrum.
 The C64 has two versions: a European version by U.S. Gold, and a US version by Activision and Weebee Games.
-A port of After Burner to the 32X was done by Rutubo Games, and was known as After Burner Complete in Japan and Europe.
-An unlicensed NES port of the game developed by Tengen also exists, which was reworked by Sunsoft for their Japanese-exclusive port to the same console.
-A port of After Burner to the Game Boy Advance was included in an arcade 4 pack named Sega Arcade Gallery.
+A port for the Famicom was released in Japan by Sunsoft and for the NES in North America by Tengen (the latter version of which was not licensed by Nintendo).
+A port to the 32X was done by Rutubo Games, and was known as After Burner Complete in Japan and Europe.
+A port to the Game Boy Advance was included in the arcade compilation Sega Arcade Gallery.

-After Burner for the Master System was a best-seller for Sega in the United States during 1988.
+After Burner for the Master System was a bestseller for Sega in the United States during 1988.
 Computer Gaming World reviewed After Burner on the Master System, citing aircraft depicted in "remarkable detail", "spectacular" scenery, and excellent explosions.
-On the ZX Spectrum the 1988 conversion of After Burner by Activision was well-received, with Sinclair User describing it as "top-class coin-op conversion destined for the top of the charts" and giving it 90%, whilst Crash magazine gave it 86% overall.
-Zzap!64's reviewers were unimpressed with the Commodore 64 version which was described as "incredibly disappointing" with "laughably bad" graphics and sound.
+The ZX Spectrum port was well-received, with Sinclair User calling it a "top-class coin-op conversion destined for the top of the charts" and giving it 90%, whilst Crash magazine gave it 86% overall.
+Zzap!64s reviewers were unimpressed with the Commodore 64 version, which was described as "incredibly disappointing" with "laughably bad" graphics and sound.
 It was given an overall rating of 17%.
 A later Computer Gaming World review for the PC was much more critical, giving the game one star out of five and stating that it was inferior to the arcade version.

-Reviewing the 32X version, GamePro commented that the graphics, sound, and gameplay are all great, but that the only difference between it and the Genesis version of After Burner II are some minor graphical and audio enhancements, making it only worthwhile to gamers who have never played an After Burner game before.

-After Burner II has been translated and ported to numerous home systems: PC Engine, X68000, Mega Drive/Genesis, Famicom, FM Towns Marty, Atari ST, Amiga, Amstrad CPC, Commodore 64, and Sega Saturn.
+Reviewing the 32X version, GamePro commented that the graphics, sound, and gameplay are all great, but that the only difference between it and the Genesis version of After Burner II are some minor graphical and audio enhancements, making it only worthwhile to gamers who have never played an After Burner game before.After Burner II has been translated and ported to numerous home systems: PC Engine, X68000, Mega Drive/Genesis, Famicom, FM Towns Marty, Atari ST, Amiga, Amstrad CPC, Commodore 64, and Sega Saturn.

 The game was rebuilt with stereoscopic 3D feature as one of 3D Classics for Nintendo 3DS.